News from 2024-09-30 / KfW Development Bank

 The modern substation for the Inga I and II power plants on the Congo River significantly stabilises the electricity supply.

 The electricity supply in the Democratic Republic of the Congo is unreliable and does not cover demand.
 The energy from the two largest hydropower plants on the Congo River was not being fully utilised, despite the fact they have been modernised.
 The reason for this was an outdated substation.
-KfW has overhauled and digitalised the substation on behalf of the German Federal Government.
+On behalf of the German Federal Government, KfW has financed the rehabilitation of the substation by the state energy supplier SNEL.
 This will help make the electricity supply in the DRC more stable, more efficient, more cost-effective and more environmentally friendly.
+The control system was also digitalised, making it fit for the future.

 Electricity is a luxury in the Democratic Republic of the Congo (DRC) and is not available to the majority of the population; fewer than one in five residents draws electricity from the socket.
 Most have to use expensive diesel generators or do without power.
 Of the country’s roughly eighteen million households, only two million have access to electricity at all, with major variation between urban and rural areas.
 This not only complicates living conditions, but also economic development.
 Power outages due to damage or overload hinder business operations.